abhiahirwar/tmg-app/README.md

-# RTO online Rgistration APP
+# RTO Online Registration APP

 ### DESCRIPTION
   -  The application is used to register online.